seojoonlee-dev/graphwrite/README.md

 - **Branching notes.** Inspired by a literal tree, any note can contain child notes, so your notes form a tree instead of a flat list.
 The sidebar shows the full hierarchy with inline renaming, collapsing, and a context menu (right-click on desktop, long-press on mobile).
 - **Live-preview markdown editing.** Markdown is rendered inline as you type.
 The syntax markers stay hidden until your cursor enters them, Obsidian-style.
 There is no formatting toolbar; you just write plain markdown.
 Headings, bold/italic/strikethrough, inline and fenced code (syntax-highlighted, with a copy button), ordered and unordered lists, blockquotes, links, and horizontal rules are all supported.
 Built on CodeMirror.
-- **Graph view.** See your notes as a graph and rearrange them freely.
-Click and drag to pan, shift + drag to select multiple nodes, double click a node to open the note, and right click a node for file actions.
-Node positions are remembered, and a reset button restores the automatic layout.
-- **Wiki links.** Type `[[name]]` followed by a space to create a link inside your note.
+- **Wiki links.** Type `[[name]]` to create a link inside your note.
 Clicking it opens the child note with that name, creating it first if it does not exist yet.
 This makes branching a new note off the one you are writing as simple as naming it.
 Links are stored as plain `[[name]]` text in the markdown file.
 - **Themes and appearance.** Built-in Dark, AMOLED Black and Light themes, a fully custom color palette, several fonts, and interface zoom, all in Settings.
 Optionally center the editor in a column for a more focused layout.
 - **Cross-platform.** Use GraphWrite in the browser, on the desktop, or on mobile.
-The desktop and mobile apps add niceties like an auto-hiding title bar, a bottom-sheet menu, and haptic feedback.
+The mobile apps add niceties like an auto-hiding title bar, a bottom-sheet menu, and haptic feedback.
 - **Autosave.** Changes are saved automatically as you type.
 Ctrl/Cmd + S still works if you want the peace of mind.

 ## Platforms